YurongYou/rlTORCS/README.md

 5. Support multi-thread RL training on TORCS environment
 6. Support semantic segmentation on the visual in inputs via some hacks

-This environment interface is originally written for my RL research project, and I think open-sourcing this can make it much more easier for current studies on both autonomous cars and reinforcement learning.
+This environment interface is originally written for my RL research project, and I think open-sourcing this can make it much easier for current studies on both autonomous cars and reinforcement learning.

 ## Environment Specification
 This repository contains